Fathi-Ramna/Ramna-Enchanted-Portfolio/README.md

 **Latest improvements to the portfolio:**

+- **Immersive Mobile UI (`assets/css/mobile/mobile-app.css`)**
+  Introduced a bespoke “app shell” that mirrors high-end product UI:
+  - Full-screen sidebar drawer with inline close button and reflowed profile card
+  - Hero/About/Skills/Projects/Contact sections rebuilt with touch-friendly spacing, typography tokens, and stacked CTAs
+  - Potion vials now include horizontal fluid physics, animated Brownian bubbles, and adaptive highlights that respect `prefers-reduced-motion`
+  - Footer spacing reworked so the persistent tab bar never covers legal text

+- **Mobile Experience Script (`assets/js/mobile-ui.js`)**
+  Lightweight controller that:
+  - Toggles the `data-mobile-ui` attribute so the CSS overlay is activated only under `max-width: 768px`
+  - Dynamically rebuilds skill-vial bubbles with randomized drift paths tied to mastery percentages
+  - Restores the original markup when returning to desktop so no progressive-enhancement hacks are needed

 - **`responsive.css`**: Added critical stylesheet to address scaling issues on laptop screens (1366x768).
 Since the portfolio was originally designed on a desktop (1920x1080), content appeared oversized on smaller displays.
 This breakpoint ensures optimal viewing experience across all screen sizes.
 - **Favicon Complete**: Populated `assets/images/favicon/` folder with full set of generated icons (apple-touch-icon, multiple sizes, webmanifest)
 - **Profile Image**: Added compressed profile picture (`ramna.jpg`) to `assets/images/` for optimized loading